grace-notes/website/contents/topics/life-of-christ.md

 (c) The counterfeits and lies match up with every category of truth possible.

-· The Gospel.
+&bull; The Gospel.

-· The plan of God.
+&bull; The plan of God.

-· The power of God.
+&bull; The power of God.

-· The person and work of God.
+&bull; The person and work of God.

-· The person and work of Christ.
+&bull; The person and work of Christ.

-· The person and work of the Holy Spirit.
+&bull; The person and work of the Holy Spirit.

-· And many more…
+&bull; And many more…

 (d) These counterfeits and lies are promoted by every means possible.

-· There is a great emphasis today on the media, and especially television.
+&bull; There is a great emphasis today on the media, and especially television.

-· Those who are heavily involved in the cosmic system inevitably become cosmic propagandists.
+&bull; Those who are heavily involved in the cosmic system inevitably become cosmic propagandists.

 (3) The Attack against the Word.